web-illinois/toolkit/src/components/il-tabs/readme.md

 In a mobile view, this is collapsed to a list of tabs with a section under it where the text resides.

-If you only have one block of text that you are hiding or want a traditional accordion, consider using the `<detail>` and `<summary>` tag.
-Remember that the `<summary>` is considered a button, so any headings you add in the summary tag are ignored.

-Most of the time, you'll want to put the panels inside of a `<il-content>` tag.
-Using the `<il-content class="il-card">` will normalize the headings.

 ## Basic usage

 ```